Are You Confused by Dental Insurance?

 - Alumni of the Dawson Academy, a post graduate training facility for “complete dentistry” as well as TMJ and Occlusal Disorders

-Dr. Snyder’s treatments are carefully planned using the highest quality materials for the most natural looking and longest lasting results.
+Dr. Hendricks’s treatments are carefully planned using the highest quality materials for the most natural looking and longest lasting results.